Home Hindu Wedding The Ceremony Item List Auspicious Time Testimonials Links Contact

 • Feeding sweets (Kansar)

-The couple will feed each other little mithai (sweets) wishing each other a sweet life.
+The couple will feed each other little mithai (sweets) 5 times and wishing each other a sweet life.

 • Akhand Saubhagyavati

-Blessings are offered by married ladies from both families to the newlyweds.
+Blessings are offered by married ladies from both families to the newly married bride.

 • Aashrivaad (blessings)